 SAN LUIS OBISPO (Aug.
-7, 2025) – The American Red Cross Pacific Coast Chapter has opened an evacuation shelter at Arroyo Grande High School located at 495 Valley Rd., Arroyo Grande, CA 93420 for evacuees displaced by the Gifford Fire burning in San Luis Obispo and Santa Barbara Counties.
+7, 2025) – In partnership with emergency officials, the American Red Cross Pacific Coast Chapter has two shelters open to support evacuees displaced by the Gifford Fire burning in San Luis Obispo and Santa Barbara Counties.
+Shelters are located at:

 Red Cross volunteers will provide evacuees safe refuge from the wildfire, water, meals, snacks, health services and additional resources.
 We encourage anyone who needs assistance to come to the shelter, and residents in nearby areas to be ready to evacuate.
 Small pets are welcome at the shelter, and pet owners are encouraged to bring water, food, pet carriers and leashes if possible.